Tamawashi Ichirō: Career

 In January 2019 Tamawashi made a solid start with three wins in his first five matches before embarking on an impressive winning streak.
 Having already defeated the three ōzeki he took a share of the lead by beating Hakuhō on day 12.
 This was his first victory over Hakuhō on his 14th attempt.
 He began the final day one win ahead of Takakeishō and secured his first top-division championship with a tsukiotoshi win over Endō.
 At 34 he became the second oldest first-time yūshō winner since the six tournaments per year system was established in 1958, after Kyokutenhō in 2012.
-On the day after his victory Tamawashi said "I still can’t believe it.
+On the day after his victory Tamawashi said "I still can't believe it.
 I now believe that dreams really can come true.
 I want to keep going even in my 40s.
 If I take it one match at a time, the results will come".

 Tamawashi lost his sekiwake rank after recording only five wins against ten losses in the following tournament, but a 10–5 record from maegashira 3 in May, which included a kinboshi over Kakuryū, returned him immediately to sekiwake for the July 2019 tournament.
 However, as in March, he could only score 5–10 at this rank.
 By May 2021 he had fallen to maegashira 10, his lowest rank since 2016.

 Since the retirement of Kotoshōgiku in November 2020, he has been the oldest man in the top division.
 In May 2022 he overtook Takamiyama to reach fourth place on the all-time list of consecutive career bouts with 1426.

-Tamawashi's consecutive match streak reached 1448 matches before he was forced to withdraw from the July 2022 tournament on Day 13 due to a COVID-19 infection at Tamanoi stable.
+Tamawashi's consecutive match streak reached 1448 matches before he was forced to withdraw from the July 2022 tournament on Day 13 due to a COVID-19 infection at Kataonami stable.
 However, the Sumo Association did not regard an enforced quarantine as breaking a run of consecutive appearances as it is through no fault of the wrestler, and so Tamawashi was allowed to continue his streak in the following September tournament.
 By the end of that tournament he had reached 1463 consecutive matches, passing former sekiwake Takatōriki for third on the all-time list.